adegtyarev/docker-zipline/README.md

 ### Using as a base image

-The image may also be used as a base image for Zipline-related tools:
+The image may also be used as a base Docker image for Zipline-related tools:

 ```Dockerfile
     FROM    adegtyarev/zipline:latest